mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 This call will create a new folder in the temp system folder (change with `rpp config --temp_directory <new location>`).
 Inside that folder rpp creates a copy of the selected image series (input/ folder).
 Using '--keep' option the folder will stay around after processing instead of being deleted.
 Any messages produced by the processing pipeline will end up in a 'log/' folder.
 Any output generated should be placed in the 'output/' folder.

-Whereas all selected DICOM files appear in the input folder there is another folder "input_new_dicom_series/" which contains a directory structure with a symbolic link to each DICOM file.
+Whereas all selected DICOM files appear in the input folder there is another folder "input_new_dicom_series/" which contains a directory structure with symbolic links to each DICOM file.
 The structure is created from the
 DICOM tags: `<PatientID_PatientName>/<StudyDate>_<StudyTime>/<SeriesNumber>_<SeriesDescription>/`.
 If you workflow has problems accepting such a folder switch off this feature with `rpp config --no_sort_dicom=1`.
-Future calls to trigger should not generate that sub-folder anymore.
+Future calls to trigger should not generate this folder.
+We would like to support additional views in the future.
+For example a view that provides the DICOM data as Nifti.
+Currently this can be done inside the workflow (see the project type bash).

 ### Integration into the research PACS